vixie/cron/Documentation/Features.md

 <pre>
 Read from the users `passwd`
-entry and cannot be changed.
+entry and cannot be changed
 </pre>

 <br>